protocol/ResNetLab/OPEN_PROBLEMS/DECENTRALIZED_DATA_DELIVERY_MARKETS.md

 *   A unique set of business opportunities including:
     *   Delivering data to end users
     *   Carrying data between multiple disconnected locations or with high latency between them (Data Muling and/or Package Switching)
-    *   Create ephemeral distribution networks for large gatherings
+    *   Creating ephemeral distribution networks for large gatherings
-    *   Power the next generation of Web 3.0 applications
+    *   Powering the next generation of Web 3.0 applications

-This new field is ripe with unique business opportunities given the growing demand from users for access to large datasets, videos and so on, the panoply of super-powered mobile devices that end users have access to and the limitations imposed by physics in ultimately moving increasingly large data at high speeds through fiber.
+This new field is ripe with unique business opportunities given the growing demand from users for access to large datasets, videos, and other data-heavy content, the panoply of powerful mobile devices that users carry, and the limitations imposed by physics in ultimately moving increasingly large data at high speeds.

 In this Open Problem definition, we introduce  the multiple areas of research (or subOpenProblems), what we know so far for each one of them and link to some new ideas being explored.

 ### Definition of the actors

-For convenience and shared understanding, we define here the agents within a 3DM network.
+For convenience and shared understanding, we first define the agents within a 3DM network.
 These are:

-*   **Clients** - Fetching data from Providers
+*   **Clients** - Agents that fetch data from Providers.
-*   **Providers** - Offer the service of data delivery to clients
+*   **Providers** - Agents that offer data delivery services to Clients.
-*   **Content Publishers** - The creators of content (or intermediaries) that want to have content distributed.
-There might be situations in which Content Publishers are willing to pay for the service consumed by Clients
+*   **Content Publishers** - Agents that create content and want to have it distributed (or intermediaries thereof).

 ### Expected requirements